Caramelized Onion & Gouda Sourdough

 Onions: Choose firm, unbruised onions with a clean papery peel.
 While you can technically caramelize any variety of onion, I think the best onion choices are yellow or sweet onions.

-Aged Gouda: Aged gouda has a rich taste, faintly reminiscent of nuts and caramel and pairs so well with the caramelized onions.
+Aged Gouda: Aged Gouda has a rich taste, faintly reminiscent of nuts and caramel and pairs so well with the caramelized onions.

 Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
 Your starter should have been fed before beginning and have at least doubled in size.